 Getting Around Mexico City

-Mexico city has a size of 573 square miles, which is 105 square miles larger than New York City.
+Mexico City has a size of 573 square miles, which is 105 square miles larger than New York City.
 Translation: It’s a beast, and you’ll have to figure out how to get around the city if you want to see it all.
 Here’s the best ways to move through the delegaciones.

-No introductions needed here, most of us know that Uber is a ride-hailing app that you download to your phone and perform some sort of smartphone black magic, where a person finds you and takes you to your destination, like a knight in shining armour.
+No introductions are needed here, most of us know that Uber is a ride-hailing app that you download to your phone and perform some sort of smartphone black magic, where a person finds you and takes you to your destination, like a knight in shining armour.

 I hear from friends living in Mexico City right now that there has been some extra competition with apps such as Didi, Beat and Cabify.
 I will say this though – Mexico City is the place where I have had the best Uber experience in the whole world, with a reliable Uber always a stone’s throw away from me.